 From the summit of Hough, you’ll make a quick 0.2-mile drop to the col losing about 400′ elevation.
 In the next 0.7-miles to the Beckhorn, you’ll be teased with wonderful views preparing you for what is arguably the most stunning mountain in the Adirondacks, Dix Mountain.
 By the time you reach the Beckhorn, you’ll have traveled about 0.9-miles from Hough and 3.98-miles from the trail.

-Once reaching the Beckhorn, you will be greeted with some of the best views in the Northeast, period. from the Beckhorn it is another 0.18-miles to the summit of Dix.
-Unless you are going to return via Hunters Pass, you will need to return to the Beckhorn making it a 0.36-mile round trip making your day’s total 4.43-miles from the starting point at Slide Brook.
+Once reaching the Beckhorn, you will be greeted with some of the best views in the Northeast, period.
+From the Beckhorn, it is another 0.18-miles to the summit of Dix.
+Unless you return via Hunters Pass, you will need to return to the Beckhorn, making it a 0.36-mile round trip making your day’s total 4.43-miles from the starting point Slide Brook.

-At the junction, you’ll see a trail sign indicating the mileage back to Elk Lake Road which states it is 3.8-miles (really 4.3-miles).
+At the junction, you’ll see a trail sign indicating the mileage back to Elk Lake Road, which states it is 3.8-miles (really 4.3-miles).
 Hopefully, the sign has been updated besides the distance scratched in.
-The hike back to the campsites at Slide Brook is about 1.9-miles making your days total from the campsite about 8.43-miles.
+The hike back to the campsites at Slide Brook is about 1.9-miles making your days total from the camp about 8.43-miles.

-As you hike the last section of trail back to the campsite you will pass Lillian Brook which is a good spot to refill your water.
+As you hike the last section of the trail back to the campsite, you will pass Lillian Brook, an excellent spot to refill your water.
 You can also take some time to visit Dix Pond and rest.

 Between Dix pond and the Lillian Brook campsites, you will be “graced” with a final couple of climbs with a total of about 400′ ascent.
 Of course, what goes up must come down, so does this trail.
 So you will lose the elevation you gained.